addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

    * - Key Pairs
      - 5000 per region

-**Note: You can view all your EC2 limits and request increases by clicking on 'Limits' in the navigation pane of the EC2 console.**
+You can view all your EC2 limits and request increases by clicking on **Limits** in the navigation pane of the EC2 console.

 Initial
 -------